hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 stuff like `<b><p>text</p></b>`.
 It works, but it's wrong.

 [16:29:44](#_CfiCaAtLM4s09ZuSsS45KmbDg6kV33RG4sxnOVNbIc) <Jan69 (jan6)>:
-Ì†ºÌµ±Ô∏èold of you to respect standards
+üÖ±Ô∏èold of you to respect standards

 [19:48:22](#0jVS3GDSXOS7sfg4-lyD2d9-8mUI8kf6rF15LmtSF1Q) <Isoux>:
 > I'm using this batch e.g. (to compile any script using sources version of Red):